• Skip to primary navigation

 Trace the template on to the fabric and cut out the resulting shape.

 Place a front piece and a back piece right sides together and sew around the scallop, leaving the top edge open.
 Then, clip the curved edges.
+Make sure you don’t cut through your stitching!
 Repeat for all the scallops.

 Clipping edges can seem like a tedious waste of time, but don’t skip it!
 It’ll make your finished product look so much neater.
-These snippers are my favorite tool for when I have a lot of edges to clip.
+Snippers are my favorite tool for when I have a lot of edges to clip.
 They aren’t absolutely necessary, but they help so much!

 Turn the scallops right side out and press with an iron.